avaly/paymott/README.markdown

 This is a typical workflow with this plugin:

-1. Right-click, Login
-2. After login, right-click, select active task
+1. Right-click, select active task
-3. Left-click, Start
+2. Left-click, Start
-4. When finished working on that task, left-click, Stop
+3. When finished working on that task, left-click, Stop